-Note: Registration is open at Stanford.
+Note: Registration is open at Stanford for the ONLINE edition.
 Click here to register.

 Note: my San Francisco SEO training is now incorporated in my class at Stanford Continuing Studies course on SEO and social media marketing, entitled “Marketing without Money.”
 I teach the course both online for Stanford and at the Stanford campus in Palo Alto, California.

-- Note: Fill out the form below to receive an email alert when the Stanford registration is open:
+- Fill out the form below to receive an email alert when the Stanford registration is open: